 Prior to joining the ensemble at the Bayerische Staatsoper, he was a member of the company’s prestigious Opernstudio and sang title role of Le comte Ory and Fabrizio in Martinů’s Mirandolina in the historic Cuvilliés Theatre, Ernesto in Donizetti’s Il giovedì grasso at the Schloss Nymphenberg, as well as a his first performances of Pedrillo in Die Entführung aus dem Serail on the company’s mainstage.
 He sang a solo recital at the Terrace Theater at the Kennedy Center presented by the Vocal Arts D.C. and the Washington Performing Arts Society and recently joined the Hartford Symphony Orchestra for Handel’s Messiah.
 As a Resident Artist with Portland Opera, he also sang Goffredo in Rinaldo in addition to covering Don Ottavio in Don Giovanni.
 He is a also former Resident Artist with Santa Fe Opera, where he sang the role of Frank Harris in workshops of Morrison's Oscar in advance of the opera's world premiere.
 At the Seagle Music Colony, he sang Ferrando in Così fan tutte.

 Mr. Grills is the unprecedented winner of both grand prize in Metropolitan Opera National Council Auditions and first prize in the Lotte Lenya Competition in the same year, 2012.
-The tenor holds a Master of Music degree from the Eastman School of Music where his performances included Jenik in The Bartered Bride, the Balladeer and Lee Harvey Oswald in Assassins, and Jamie in The Last Five Years.
-He earned his Bachelor of Music from The Boston Conservatory where he sang Prunier in La Rondine and Prince Charmant in Cendrillon.
+He holds a Master of Music degree from the Eastman School of Music where his performances included Jenik in The Bartered Bride and the Balladeer and Lee Harvey Oswald in Assassins.
+He earned his Bachelor of Music from The Boston Conservatory where he sang Prunier in La rondine.

 “...A genuinely humble Nemorino who was particularly eloquent singing softly: 'Una furtiva lagrima' was all one could want and won a huge ovation, but it was his simple pianissino 'Oh gioia!' that jerked my furtive tear.”